-$$f(x) = I - ax^2$$
+$$f(x) = 1 - ax^2$$

 Under appropriate values of $\alpha$ (in their simulations they used 1.7), a unit can exhibit either regular oscillations or chaotic behavior.
-Gong and van Leeuwen then couple oscillators so that the activation of one depends upon, not just its previous activation, but those of each of the other units (j) to which it is connected:
+Gong and van Leeuwen then couple oscillators so that the activation of one depends upon not just its previous activation but that of each of the other units (j) to which it is connected:

-$$x{n+1}^{i} = (\mathbf{I} - \mathcal{E}) f(x_n^{i}) + \frac{\mathcal{E}}{M_i} \sum{j \in B(i)} f(x_n^{j}).$$
+$$x{n+1}^{i} = (1-\varepsilon)f(x{n}^{i}) + \frac{\varepsilon}{M{i}}\sum{j \in B(i)}f(x{n}^{j})$$

-Here $\varepsilon$ determines how much a given unit is responsive to the previous activation of other units (in their simulations $\varepsilon$ = 0.5).
+Here $\varepsilon$ determines how much a given unit is responsive to the previous activation of other units (in their simulations $\varepsilon$ =0.5).
 Such a network will generate complex dynamic activity in which various units will spontaneously synchronize their oscillations and subsequently spontaneously desynchronize.
-Gong and van Leeuwen then rewire the network by, at each time step, pruning the connection between a unit and another with which it is least synchronized, and adding a new connections to that unit with which it is not directly connected but with which it exhibits the greatest synchrony.
+Gong and van Leeuwen then rewire the network by, at each time step, pruning the connection between a unit and another with which it is least synchronized and adding a new connections to that unit with which it is not directly connected but with which it exhibits the greatest synchrony.
 From an initially random pattern of connectivity, such a network develops a small-world organization.

-What is particularly intriguing about this model for the development of small-world organization is that it shows how structural organization can arise spontaneously, relying on endogenous activity within a network.
-In the model, the network was not employed in any information-processing task.
+What is particularly intriguing about this model for the development of small-world organization is that it shows how structural organization can arise spontaneously relying on endogenous activity within a network.
+In the model, the network was not employed in any information processing task.
 Were the network employed in a task, though, the same processes of forming clusters integrated with other clusters in a small-world organization would be employed.
-The clusters formed could then subserve the relevant information-processing tasks.
+The clusters formed could then subserve relevant information processing tasks.
 I turn to functional considerations in the next section.